Student Activities Finance Committee

 meeting rooms, distribution of correspondence, publishing public

-hearing and redress dates/times/locations, and other duties as necessary;
+hearing and redress dates, times, and locations, and other duties as necessary;

 - Authenticate, by signature, all acts and proceedings of the Committee when declaring its will;